 Epimedium 'Alabaster'

-A moderate growing, long-lived, clumping perennial, reaching up to 1 x 3 feet, that originated as a seedling of Epimedium diphyllum.
-It originated in Pennsylvania in the garden of Dr. Richard Lighty.
+A moderate growing, long-lived, clumping perennial, reaching up to 1 x 3 feet.
+It is a suspected hybrid between Epimedium diphyllum and Epimedium youngianum ‘Niveum’, that originated in Pennsylvania in the garden of Dr. Richard Lighty.
 The clumps spread an average of 2 inches in each direction per year.

 The heart-shaped leaves are bright green.
 The leaflets are up to 2.2 x 1 inches in size.